Nicholas J. Spykman: US strategic goals

 Spykman thought that it was in the American interests to leave Germany strong after World War II to be able to counter Russia's power.
 Strategically, there was no difference between Germany dominating all the way to the Ural or Russia controlling all the way to Germany, and as both scenarios were equally threatening to the US.

 Spykman predicted that Japan would lose the Pacific War and that China and Russia would remain to struggle against each other over boundaries.
 He also forecast the rise of China, becoming the dominant power in Asia and that the US would thus take responsibility for Japan's defense.

 Spykman was opposed to European integration and argued that US interests favored balanced power in Europe, rather than integrated power.
 The US was fighting a war against Germany to prevent Europe's conquest, and it would not make sense to federalize or to unify Europe after a war that had been fought to preserve balance.

-Legacy

-John Foster Dulles and the founders of the containment strategy would borrow heavily from Spykman, as well as Mackinder, when forging the American Cold War strategy.